-All County revenue sources except "Other Sources" are expected to increase at a rate of 2.5% through Fiscal Year 2022/23 and all County revenue sources except for Judgements, Fines & Forfeitures are projected to be above what was previously forecasted in the prior year's Capital Improvements Program.
-With respect to the "Other Sources" funds, the decreasing yearly amount is due to uncertainty in grant funds, as that funding source is dependent on a number of factors including but not limited to economic conditions, and the competitiveness of grant applications.
+-All County revenue sources except "Other Sources" for "Permits, Fees & Special Assessments", "Judgements, Fines & Forfeitures", and "Interest & Misc." are expected to increase at a rate of 2.5% through Fiscal Year 2021/222022/23 and all County revenue sources except for Judgements, Fines & Forfeitures are projected to be above what was previously forecasted in the prior year's Capital Improvements Program.
+County revenue for "Intergovernmental", "Charges for Services", and "Other Sources" are expected to increase through Fiscal Year 2021/22, at the same rate as previously forecasted in the prior year's Capital Improvements Program, however, the starting FY 2017/18 amount for each of these three categories is less than previously forecasted.
+With respect to the "Intergovernmental" "Other Sources" funds, the lower decreasing yearly amount for FY 2017/18 is due to a reduction uncertainty in grant funds, as that funding source is dependent on a number of factors including but not limited to economic conditions, and the competitiveness of grant applications.